unicode-org/message-format-wg/spec/errors.md

   Some examples include throwing an exception, returning an error code, or providing a function or method for enumerating any errors.
-- An implementation MUST provide a way for a message with one or more _Resolution Errors_ or _Message Function Errors_ to be formatted using a fallback representation.
+- For all messages without _Syntax Errors_ or _Data Model Errors_,
+  an implementation MUST enable a user to get a formatted result.
+  This result MAY include formatted _fallback values_.

 The two above requirements MAY be fulfilled by a single formatting method, or separately by more than one such method.